-“Margarita Rash or Lime Disease, not to be confused with tick-related LYME disease, is a skin condition that occurs after the skin has been exposed to both lime juice and sunlight.
+“Margarita Rash, Margarita Burn, or Lime Disease, not to be confused with tick-related LYME disease, is a skin condition that occurs after the skin has been exposed to both lime juice and sunlight.
 Limes contain the chemical furanocoumarin, which sensitizes the skin to the damaging effects of the UV radiation in sunlight,” said Dr. Newman.

 “Bartenders or anyone handling lime juice and absorbing sunshine may develop this condition.
 Bartenders commonly get this, also people who are picking limes off of a tree in their backyard, or those who are out on spring break and making cocktails for themselves for recreation,” Newman said.

-To prevent margarita rash, wash yours hands thoroughly after contact or avoid psoralen containing foods and beverages while in the sun.
+To prevent margarita rash, wash your hands thoroughly after contact or avoid psoralen-containing foods and beverages while in the sun.
 You can avoid the rash by being careful when mixing those drinks and staying out of the sunlight after handling limes.

 “The best way to protect yourself from this is to prevent it.
 Take caution in spilling the lime contents onto your skin, and any contents that do come in contact with your skin should be washed off with water.
 Avoiding or limiting UV exposure is also essential.
 Whenever you spill a margarita (or just lime juice) on your hand … and then that skin comes into contact with the sunlight you can develop this type of rash.
 The rash could cause scarring, but that’s rare.
 The rash that develops is quite itchy at first and then it might get irritated and painful, potentially turn a dark red on your skin,” he said.